 Nepean Highway, Carrum – no standing zone

-The parking lane on Nepean Highway between Carrum Station and Eel Race Road is a no standing zone between 6.30am and 9.30am each day until September 2020.
+The parking lane on Nepean Highway between Carrum Station and Eel Race Road is a no standing zone between 6.30am and 9.30am each day until late 2020.

 Old Post Office Lane, Carrum – road closure

-Old Post Office Lane is closed to pedestrians and traffic from Monday 23 March to mid 2020.
+Old Post Office Lane is closed to pedestrians and traffic from Monday 23 March to late 2020.

 Nepean Highway, Carrum – lane closures

-Nepean Highway will be reduced to two lanes from Monday 20 April to September 2020.
+Nepean Highway will be reduced to two lanes from Monday 20 April to late 2020.

 Publications29 Jun 2020